Arizona Jewish Historical Society &

 See ARCHIVES for JHSSD collections, finding aids, and contact numbers.

-Founded in 1980, the Jewish Historical Society of San Diego is a non-profit, tax-exempt 501(c)(3) corporation whose mission is to collect, preserve and disseminate information about San Diego's Jewish past.
+Founded in 1980, the Jewish Historical Society of San Diego is a non-profit corporation whose mission is to collect, preserve and disseminate information about San Diego's Jewish past.
 It is the only organization dedicated to this purpose.
-The Society maintains a local Jewish community archives which was established in 1999.
-The Archives is a repository for the documents, records, photographs and papers of the Jewish community.
+The Society's Archives, established in 1999, are maintained as a repository for the documents, records, photographs and papers of the local Jewish community.
 The Archives accepts both personal and communal materials relating to the Jewish community of San Diego.
-Donated materials will be organized, stored in archival cartons, cataloged and be made available to researchers and to the community.
+Donated materials will be organized, stored in archival cartons, cataloged and made available to researchers and to the community.